Skip to Content

 Lesson 4: Measure value and impact

-In many cases, the processes we built agents into were not instrumented from a technology or people perspective, meaning we had to pause and think about how to instrument the end to end process for the entire company in order for us to accurately measure the ROI of the agent.
+In many cases, the processes we built agents into were not instrumented from a technology or people perspective.
+This meant we had to think about how to instrument the end-to-end process for the entire company so we could accurately measure the ROI of the agent.
 The bottom line: If you can’t measure it, you can’t improve it.

-Now, we have a single view that helps us ensure that our investment is delivering real value.
-We’ve set up a powerful Agentforce dashboard that monitors the key metrics we’re focusing on in real time, such as ROI, speed and performance, relevancy of responses, user satisfaction, and adoption.
-It gives us all the information we need to drill down into, as well as an overall score of our performance, so we can compare our agent’s performance to others in the company and understand where to go next.
+Now, we have a single view that helps us make sure our investment is delivering real value.
+We’ve set up an Agentforce dashboard that monitors in real time the key metrics we’re tracking, such as ROI, speed and performance, relevancy of responses, user satisfaction, and adoption.
+By giving us the information we need to drill down into, as well as an overall score of our performance, we can compare our agent’s performance to others in the company and understand where to go next.

-The best part about this dashboard is that it is directly informing the product that you all are using — Agentforce Observability.
-We’ve taken the lessons learned and built it straight into the product as Customer Zero so you can all feel the impact of what’s worked for us.
+The best part about this dashboard is that it’s directly informing the product that you’re using: Agentforce Observability.
+We’ve taken the lessons learned and built it straight into the product as Customer Zero so you can feel the impact of what’s worked for us.

 Lesson 5: Embrace new ways of working

-Success requires more than new technology — it means changing how we work.
+Success requires more than new technology.
+It means changing how we work.
 The age of siloed teams is over.
-It’s not possible to have the kind of impact and create the Agentic Enterprise if everyone is working independently from one another.
+It’s not possible to have the kind of impact and create the agentic enterprise if everyone is working independently.
 We have to do it together.

 Traditional departmental lines are blurred with Agentforce.
-We’ve built stronger relationships between IT and our business teams — Customer Success, Sales, Marketing and HR.
-Our blended technology and business teams work together to shape, build, and sustain agents once they are prioritized.
+We’ve built stronger relationships between IT and our business teams: Customer Success, Sales, Marketing, and HR.
+Our blended technology and business teams work together to shape, build, and sustain agents once they’re prioritized.

 In this new world, I see humans for impact and agents for scale.
-The humans drive agents — they manage and tune the impact of our agents — and the agents are scaling in ways that are unbelievable.
+The humans drive agents, managing and tuning their impact, and the agents are scaling in ways that are unbelievable.
 They work 24/7, speak multiple languages, and never sleep.
-We manage AI agents like they’re new team members, training them on both the job to be done and the experience we want to create.
+We manage AI agents like they’re new team members, training them on the job to be done and the experience we want to create.

-In this new world, we also have the opportunity to reskill and in some cases redeploy employees in entirely new roles, like forward deployed engineers, product managers and solution engineers, to grow alongside the technology and meet business goals.
+In this new world, we also have the opportunity to reskill and, in some cases, redeploy employees in new roles — like forward deployed engineers, product managers, and solution engineers — to grow alongside the technology and meet business goals.
 The opportunities are truly endless.

 What’s next

 As Customer Zero, we pave the way by being an early adopter of our own technology, getting learnings, and working with the product development lifecycle to drill those learnings back into the product.
 In many cases, we’re sprinting ahead of the product.
-Salesforce has made 1,000 mistakes, so you don’t have to.
+Salesforce has made a thousand mistakes so you don’t have to.

-We want to partner with you on your road to be an agentic enterprise.
-We promise to continue to share our Customer Zero journey with you to help make this critical leap for yourselves.
+We want to partner with you on your road to becoming an agentic enterprise.
+We promise to continue to share our Customer Zero journey to help you make this critical leap for your own company.

 Dive deeper into the agentic enterprise